10/24/2022 - 11/08/2022

 Where we are diving

-Venture the Philippines to experience concierge-level diving every day!
-Starting your journey at the Atlantis Dive Resort for 3 nights and then travel aboard the Atlantis Azores Liveaboard for 9 nights.
+Venture to the Philippines and experience concierge-level diving every day!
+You will start your journey at the Atlantis Dive Resort for 3 nights and then travel aboard the Atlantis Azores Liveaboard for 9 nights.
 They have one of the most spacious camera facilities in the diving world, providing a climate-controlled area where you can use air guns to dry off your camera while viewing your photos on a 42-inch HD TV.
 When you’re on the liveaboard you’ll get the opportunity to explore a variety of islands throughout your trip.
 Most of the dives are done from tender boats that take divers on a short ride to reach the dive site.
 The Philippines offer you the unique chance to see the rare Thresher shark, Whale sharks, and a mighty school of Sardines.
 Join Trip Leaders, Joe and Angie Fuller for a relaxing and breathtaking diving experience!

 Where we are staying